TonyGermaneri/canvas-datagrid/README.md

 Attributes
 ==========
 Attributes can be set during instantiation or after by accessing `grid.attributes`.
-If changed after instantiation some attributes require calling `grid.draw()` to see changes.
+Changing an attribute will automatically call `draw`.

 showNewRow: true
 ----------------